KC-LCW-Jan-23-Classroom/java-assignment-3-techjobs-mvc-yep11/README.md

     e.
 Search for the same term, "Ruby" with the "Skill" category checked.
 This time, only 3 results should be returned.

-1. View the method for displaying the search results tested above.
+3View the method for displaying the search results tested above.

     a.
 Be sure you can point to the method within `SearchController`.